Azure-Samples/azure-cosmos-db-cassandra-api-spark-connector-sample/README.md

 ## Known Issues

-### Left Join API on CassandraTable
-Currently, there is an open bug when using the leftJoinWithCassandraTable on cassandraTable.
-This will be addressed soon, but in the meantime, please avoid using this API in your read paths of your spark jobs.

 ### Tokens and Token Range Filters
 We do not currently support methods that make use of Tokens for filtering data.
 Hence please avoid using any APIs that perform table scans.